gnosisguild/mech/README.md

-# ClubCard
+# Mech

 Programmable ownership

 #### Transferrable ownership

-- [ClubCardERC721.sol](contracts/ClubCardERC721.sol): allow the holder of a designated ERC-721 NFT to sign transactions
+- [ERC721Mech.sol](contracts/ERC721Mech.sol): allow the holder of a designated ERC-721 NFT to sign transactions

 #### Threshold ownership

-- [ClubCardERC20.sol](contracts/ClubCardERC20.sol): allow holders of a minimum balance of ERC-20 tokens to sign transactions
+- [ERC20Mech.sol](contracts/ERC20Mech.sol): allow holders of a minimum balance of ERC-20 tokens to sign transactions
-- [ClubCardERC1155.sol](contracts/ClubCardERC1155.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions
+- [ERC1155Mech.sol](contracts/ERC1155Mech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions

 #### Programmable ownership

-- [ClubCardBase.sol](contracts/ClubCardBase.sol): implement custom ownership terms by extending this abstract contract
+- [MechBase.sol](contracts/MechBase.sol): implement custom ownership terms by extending this abstract contract

 ## EIP-1271 signatures

-[ClubCardBase](contracts/ClubCardBase.sol) implements the EIP-1271 interface.
+[MechBase](contracts/MechBase.sol) implements the EIP-1271 interface.
-It validates that a given ECDSA signature is from the expected account where the expected account is derived using the `isCardHolder` that inheriting contracts must implement.
+It validates that a given ECDSA signature is from the expected account where the expected account is derived using the `isOperator` that inheriting contracts must implement.

 Additionally, it supports validation of EIP-1271 contract signatures, which are expected to be given in the following format based on ECDSA {r, s, v} components with `v = 0` as the recovery identifier: